HaoRanYuan0/Pipelined-SIMD-Multimedia-Unit/README.md

 ![image002](https://github.com/HaoRanYuan0/Pipelined-SIMD-Multimedia-Unit/assets/121404407/38ef0a7f-161d-4880-9bf4-7afec1fc9130)

 Running the project fully requires the installation of [Aldec Active-HDL](https://www.aldec.com/en/products/fpga_simulation/active_hdl_student) and Python.
-<ins>For a quick skim of the project's main contents (source files)</ins>, the component files are located in Multimedia_Pipeline -> Proj -> src, the top-level file is in the same folder, titled "Multimedia_SPU".
+<ins>For a quick skim of the project's main contents (source files)</ins>, the component files are located in Multimedia_Pipeline -> Proj -> src.
+The top-level file is in the same folder, titled "Multimedia_SPU".

 For running the project, open the workspace via the .aws file named "ESE345_Proj", set "Multimedia_SPU" as top-level in settings, and start the simulator.
+The signals can be viewed by adding them to waveform.

+# Full Description

 ## Components
 The complete 4-stage pipelined design is developed in a structural/RTL manner with several modules operating simultaneously.
 Each module represents a pipelined stage with its interstage register.
 The major units inside those stages modules are described below.